Overview

 Causes

-Ebstein anomaly is a heart defect that you have at birth (congenital).
-The cause is unknown.
-To understand how Ebstein anomaly affects your heart, it helps to know how the heart works to supply your body with blood.
+Ebstein anomaly is a heart condition that a person is born with.
+The cause is not known.
+To understand more about Ebstein anomaly, it may help to know how the heart works.

 Chambers and valves of the heart